 Crowding was traditionally thought to be characterized by target-flanker interactions, which are (a) deleterious (e.g., pooling and substitution), (b) locally confined, (c) feature-specific and (d) restricted to low-level representations.
-My research showed that none of these assumptions hold true:
+We showed that none of these assumptions hold true:

 see also Sayim et al. (2010) and Hermens et al. (2008)